Cameron.

 So you’ll always know the right time.

 This feels like a right time with Teo.
-Shit scary too.
+A shit scary time too.
 My heart stops in my chest but I nod at Austin and pull the trigger.

 “I… I’ll know it’s more for me when I can’t stop painting the person I want to be with.”